V. Joseph Thomas

-Vattavayalil Joseph Thomas (30 November 1941 – 10 February 2018), known simply as Joseph Thomas in police and political circles, was an officer of Indian Police Service, who served as the Director General of Kerala Police.
+Vattavayalil Joseph Thomas (30 November 1941 – 10 February 2018), known simply as Joseph Thomas in police and political circles, was an Indian Police Service officer and former Indian Army officer, who served as the Director General of Kerala Police.

 Personal life

 V. Joseph Thomas was born to V. J. Joseph, Vattavayalil House and Aleykutty Joseph, Pamblani House at Palai in Kottayam District, Kerala.
 He married Mariamma Thomas and had one daughter.
 He retired from the police force in November 2001 and lived in Cochin, Kerala.
-He served as a patron at several organisations.
+He served as a patron at several organizations.

-His younger brother, V. J. Kurian was the Additional Chief Secretary (India) to the Government of Kerala and is currently the managing director of Cochin International Airport Limited.
+His younger brother, V. J. Kurian was the Additional Chief Secretary to the Government of Kerala and former managing director of Cochin International Airport Limited.